xt0fer/SolnZipRISC1/README.md

 A Java-based CPU simulation of a RISC processor.

+#### see thru-out for v1.4 notes

+- comparators
+- removal of superfluous branches

 ## v1.3

 The ZipCode RISC-1 (a 32-bit) microprocessor needs a simulator to prove to the potential investors that this is a world-beating design that Intel, AMD and Apple will all give up building cpu hardware when they see how fast and clean and _cool_ this processor is.